Ideas Union

 Mutual Value: Deals work when both sides see value; royalties, flat fees, revenue share, whatever you agree.

-Privacy by default: Ideas Union don't view your information unless you ask us, or a court requires it.
+Privacy by default: Ideas Union won't view your information unless you ask us, or a court requires it.

 Professionalism: Ideas Union membership is only open to recognised professionals.